 All in all, a properly designed and updated knowledge base is a great way to support your customers with a self-serve solution.

 I bet you know what this one does!

 Livechat produces a live chat solution that you can implement on your website.
 As we’ve mentioned before it is a great way of providing quick, reactive customer service and let your customers get into contact with customer support reps.

-At Channels we utilize a live chat solution on our website and let visitors chat 24/7 with our support agents.
-This helps us close all of the requests in a quick manner, helping us serve more customer in a shorter period of time.
+At Channels, we utilize a live chat solution on our website and let visitors chat 24/7 with our support agents.
+This helps us close all of the requests in a quick manner, helping us serve more customers in a shorter period of time.